-Figure 7-29 - L2-Specific Sublayer AVP
+Figure 7-27 - L2-Specific Sublayer AVP

-The CCAP-Core MUST include the L2-Specific Sublayer AVP in the ICRQ and ICCN messages, indicating the L2-Specific Sublayer Header Type consistent with the Pseudowire type for the DEPI flow.
+The CCAP Core MUST include the L2-Specific Sublayer AVP in the ICRQ, ICRP and ICCN messages, indicating the L2-Specific Sublayer Header Type consistent with the Pseudowire type for the DEPI flow.
 The RPD MUST include the L2-Specific Sublayer AVP in the ICRP message, indicating the L2-Specific Sublayer Header Type consistent with the Pseudowire type for the R-PHY protocol flow.
+Additional information about the L2 Specific Sublayer is conveyed via DEPI L2-Specific Sublayer Subtype AVP described in Section 7.7.3.12.

-Although L2TPv3 defines sessions as bidirectional, the Remote PHY architecture defines its sublayers with a single direction of downstream or upstream data flow, as indicated in Table 7-7.
+Although L2TPv3 defines sessions as bidirectional, the Remote PHY architecture defines its sublayers with a single direction of downstream or upstream data flow, as indicated in Table 7-8.
 Note that DLM and S-BFD packets are considered (and marked in the sublayer header) as sublayer control packets, not sublayer data packets, and are transmitted in both directions.

-Table 7-7 - L2-Specific Sublayer Types
+Table 7-8 - L2-Specific Sublayer Types